emilysmiddleton/advent-of-code-2019/src/day8/day8.md

 - Combine two points (return the first colour unless it is transparent)
 - Combine two rows (zip using the above as the reduce function)
 - Combine two layers (zip using the above as the reduce function)

+### Combining all layers

+Combining all layers is now a case of combining the first two, then combining the result of that with the third, and so on.

+### Puzzle answer

+We'll render an ascii art representation of the resulting layer, using asterisks for black and spaces for white.

+(It would be nice to have the code translate the ASCII art to give a string answer, but I'm not going to bother!)